-As Savage and Waitkus rightly point out in their essay, I certainly do not claim that I have a full-fledged theory explaining why this major ideological transformation happened the way it did.
+Needless to say, I certainly do not claim that I have a full-fledged theory explaining why this major ideological transformation happened in the way it did.
 I explore a number of explanations, none of which fully exhausts the discussion.
-First, I stress that to some extent a similar politico-ideological transformation driven by social mobilization, working-class struggle, and socialist/social-democratic ideology happened in other Western European societies between 1890 and 1950 (albeit with different intensities).
-Next, the fact that the wealth-owning classes went so far in the constitutionalization of their political power in the case of Sweden certainly contributed to stimulate the sense of injustice and the mobilization of the Swedish working class.
-I also stress the fact that the process of state centralization and administrative capacity building started very early in Sweden.
+First, I stress that to some extent, a similar politico-ideological transformation driven by social mobilization, working-class struggle and socialist/social-democratic ideology happened in other Western European societies between 1890 and 1950 (albeit with different levels of intensity).
+Next, the fact that the wealthowning classes went so far in the constitutionalization of their political power in the case of Sweden certainly helped to stimulate the sense of injustice and the mobilization of the Swedish working class.
+I also stress the fact that the process of state centralization and administrative capacity-building started very early in Sweden.
 As early as 1750, the Swedish state started to organize very sophisticated censuses, and was in many ways well ahead of Britain or France.
 By 1850-1900, the Swedish state had developed an impressive system of property and income registers, which at the time were used to distribute large voting rights to the upper class and to enforce a highly inegalitarian political and social order.
 Swedish social-democrats were then able to put this state capacity to the service of a completely different political project.
-Namely property and income registers were used to make affluent taxpayers pay high progressive taxes in order to pay a relatively egalitarian education and health system.
+More precisely, property and income registers were used to make affluent taxpayers pay high progressive taxes to finance a relatively egalitarian education and health system.
 Workers' rights were also put in place in companies together with social insurance schemes in order to counterbalance the power of property owners.

 One of the general lessons from this experience is the following.
 In a sense, the process of state centralization opens up more coercive opportunities for the elite than traditional systems of local domination based upon a mixture of property and regalian rights at the local level.
-However, this same process of state centralization also opens the way for the removal of elite power, depending on who controls the state and in the name of which ideology.
-In the case of Sweden, a proper analysis of the transition would also require to pay close attention to the powerful strategy of political mobilization developed by the trade unions and the social-democrats, including the construction of a strong working-class identity, industrial-work culture, and a comprehensive policy platform.
-But here again nothing was written in advance, and nothing is written for ever.
+However this same process of state centralization also opens the way for the removal of elite power, depending on who controls the state and in the name of which ideology.
+In the case of Sweden, a proper analysis of the transition would also require close study of the powerful strategy of political mobilization developed by the trade unions and the social-democrats, including the construction of a strong workingclass identity, industrial-work culture and a comprehensive policy platform.
+But here again, nothing was written in advance, and nothing is written for ever.
 The specific forms taken by class struggles and ideological struggles played a key role, and the same conclusion will apply in the future.